fr123k/pulumi-wireguard-aws/README.md

 ## Environment Variables

-The values of the following defined environment variables will work for the awscli and the terraform aws provider and if you put leave a space before the command then they also not appear in the bash history.
+The values of the following defined environment variables will work for the awscli and the pulumi aws provider and if you put leave a space before the command then they also not appear in the bash history.